hujhax/austin-improv-wiki/Troupes/Sparta.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Sparta was formed this year by a coalition of students from St Stephen's Episcopal School.
-They have been working on organic scene work with a focus on relationship-building.</blockquote>
+Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Sparta was formed this year by a coalition of students from St Stephen's Episcopal School.
+They have been working on organic scene work with a focus on relationship-building.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Thematically linked long form inspired by one-word audience suggestion</blockquote>
+Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Thematically linked long form inspired by one-word audience suggestion

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]